 Each outcome is tracked and reported on as part of the Report Builder to enable brands full analysis of the results.

-The brand can configure the closing message that will be sent to the consumer per each of the above survey outcomes.
+The brand can configure a closing message that will be sent to the consumer for each of the above survey scenarios.

 Any message sent by the consumer after the survey has been closed will open a new messaging conversation with the brand.